justin-p/ansible-terraform-template/README.md

 }
 ```

 Terraform also adds tags/lables to the deployed hosts on the cloud provider.
 In this case we added a tag to `web01` called `web`.
 These tags/lables are used by Ansible to add the specific host to an inventory groups that matches the tag/label.
-Meaning you can easily add host to specific groups while the inventory is still dynamically build based off Terraform output.
+Meaning you can easily add host to specific groups while the inventory is still being dynamically build in memory based off Terraform output.

-Thus in our ansible code we define a play against the the ansible group `web` to configure our web host.
+Thus in the ansible code we define a play against the ansible `web` group to configure the web host.

 ```yaml
 ---